10 of the best things to do in Dartmouth, Devon

 If you enjoy live music then Dartmouth Music Festival gives you plenty of reason to book a Devon holiday here in May.
 The festival is free to attend and runs over a weekend with bands in the streets and in venues across town.

 The annual Royal Dartmouth Regatta in August is by far the biggest event in this South Devon town, attracting tens of thousands of people to watch gig racing, rowing competitions and live music.
-Here’s a taster of what’s on at Dartmouth Regatta in 2019.
+Here’s a taster of what’s on at Dartmouth Regatta.
 If you are looking for Dartmouth accommodation during the Regatta be sure to book well ahead of August.

 In the autumn, Dartmouth Food Festival celebrates the county’s produce, artisan treats and talented chefs.
 It takes place in October each year with cookery demonstrations, food-themed family activities and more producers of Devon delicacies than you’ll be able to sample in a weekend.